 Fraud must be pleaded specifically; general and conclusory allegations do not suffice.
 This particularity requirement necessitates pleading facts that show how, when, where, to whom, and by what means the representations were tendered.

 Any party who has been served with a complaint that contains a fraud cause of action needs to carefully examine it for any defects, such as lack of specific allegations such as dates, what was said, etc.

-This author has worked in civil litigation since 1995, and in that time has noticed that about one-half of the fraud causes of action he has reviewed were defective in some manner, mostly due to lack of specificity as to dates, what was said, etc. And many times a fraud cause of action will be for an alleged false promise, many attorneys will attempt to “convert” a simple breach of contract action and add a fraud cause of action based on a false promise.
+I have worked in California and Federal litigation since 1995, and in that time have noticed that about one-half of the fraud causes of action I have reviewed were defective in some manner, mostly due to lack of specificity as to dates, what was said, etc. And many times a fraud cause of action will be for an alleged false promise, some attorneys will attempt to “convert” a simple breach of contract action and add a fraud cause of action based on a false promise.
 Most of the time they are very sloppy at it, on numerous occasions the author has noticed that the damages for the breach of contract action and the fraud cause of action are exactly the same amount!
 That is a dead giveaway that the cause of action is demurrable.

 Thus in order to recover damages for fraud based on a false promise the plaintiff must show specific damages that resulted from the false promise, and show a causal connection between the false promise and the damages.

 The issue of whether or not to file a general demurrer to a fraud cause of action should only be made after careful review of the entire complaint, and legal research on the elements required to state cause of action for fraud.
 If the complaint does not allege all of the required elements for a fraud cause of action then a general demurrer should be filed.

 Sample demurer to a fraud complaint in California for sale.

 Attorneys or parties in the State of California who wish to view a portion of a sample demurrer to a fraud complaint for sale by the author please see below.